PHPOffice/PHPWord/docs/elements.rst

 Textboxes
 ---------

-To be completed
+To be completed.

 Fields
 ------

-To be completed
+To be completed.

 Lines
 -----

-To be completed
+To be completed.

 Shapes
 ------

-To be completed
+To be completed.